MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-tracing-serial-lot-numbers.md

 1. On the **Item Tracing** page, select the first trace line, the purchase receipt of LOT1.
 2. Choose the **Find entries** action.

     The **Find entries** page is preset with search filters based on the trace result for LOT1.
 The quality controller recognises most of the records as pertaining to documents already identified on the **Item Tracing** page.
-For example, the last Find Entries line of type Works Order refers to the two released works orders that consumed racing frames from LOT1.
+For example, the last Find Entries line of type Production Order refers to the two released production orders that consumed racing frames from LOT1.

     However, the second Find Entries line of type **Sales Line** is a non-posted document line, so the quality controller proceeds to investigate.

 3. To open the sales line record, select the second Find Entries line, choose the **Show** action.
 Alternatively, choose the value in the **No. of Records** field.

     Here the quality controller sees one open sales line for the faulty racing frames.
-He immediately suggests to the sales department that this order be cancelled and a new works order, based on good racing frames, be initiated.
+He immediately suggests to the sales department that this order be cancelled and a new production order, based on good racing frames, be initiated.

  This completes the walkthrough of how to use the **Find entries** page for defects management in integration with the **Item Tracing** page.